Air Force Officer Careers

-Some of our biggest victories are the ones we win far from the battlefield.
 The breakthrough discoveries produced in the lab make our missions faster, safer and more effective.
 Air Force physicists use their knowledge in areas such as lasers, nuclear engineering and optics.
-Air Force chemists apply their expertise to fuels, material, biotechnology, bio-optics, hyperspectral research and more.
-Treaty monitoring, program management and teaching at the U.S. Air Force Academy are also possibilities.
-A variety of advanced degrees in both physics and chemistry are offered at the Air Force Institute of Technology, and those who choose to stay within the science field for their entire career are strongly encouraged to pursue them.
+Air Force chemists apply their expertise to fuels, materiel, biotechnology, bio-optics, hyperspectral research and much more.

 Weather can be our greatest ally or strongest adversary.
-That’s why accurate weather forecasting plays such an integral part in the success and safety of our missions.
-Air Force Weather Officers perform, manage and direct weather operations that have a direct effect on the activities of U.S. military forces.
-These duties primarily involve integrating current and forecasted atmospheric and space weather conditions into operations and planning.
-Weather Officers also develop, direct and coordinate meteorological weather studies and research.
+Weather forecasting plays an integral part in the success and safety of our missions.
+Air Force Weather Officers perform, manage and direct weather operations.
+They develop, direct and coordinate meteorological weather studies and research.

 Air Liaison Officer